 If your Common Shares are held in the name of a nominee (i.e. deposited with a securities broker, bank or other institution) then you are a beneficial Shareholder.
-You may vote in person at the Meeting as proxy for the registered holder of your Common Shares or provide voting instructions to the registered holder of your Common Shares via mail, telephone or internet.
+You may vote by providing voting instructions to the registered holder of your Common Shares via mail, telephone or internet.
 For further instructions, see the voting instruction or proxy form provided to you.